2-Day Rome Itinerary

 After having taken in the splendid views of St Peter’s Square, join the queue to enter St Peter’s Basilica, one of the holiest temples for Christendom.

-Inside the Basilica it is definitely worth climbing to the top of the dome (446 ft - 136 m tall) to get a bird’s eye view of Rome and the Vatican City.
-The ascent is a little exhausting (especially if you choose the stairs), but it is also part of its appeal.
+Inside the Basilica, it's definitely worth climbing to the top of the dome (446 ft - 136 m tall) to get a bird’s eye view of Rome and the Vatican City.
+The ascent is a little exhausting (especially if you choose the stairs), but it's also part of its appeal.

 On finishing your visit to the Vatican, take Via della Conciliazione from St. Peter's Square.
 On this street is located the Castel Sant'Angelo (Castle of the Holy Angel) and the bridge, Ponte Sant’Angelo, a Roman bridge that is considered one of the most beautiful ones in Rome.
 The castle is now a museum, definitely worth exploring.